-This has made me VERY happy because I really don’t like to use sugar substitutes like sucralose and aspartame, since they’re made by or made from chemicals.
+This has made me VERY happy because I really don’t like to use artificial sugar substitutes, since they’re often made by or made from chemicals.

-On the other hand, sugar substitutes like the stevia plant have become main stream.
+On the other hand, sugar substitutes, like products made from the stevia plant, have finally become main stream.

 So when I’m cooking for my in-laws, and I need something to replace cane sugar, stevia’s the route I go now.

-The ratio is one-to-one in terms of recipes, and while the flavor doesn’t taste exactly the same as cane sugar, it’s okay—and it’s natural.
+The ratio of stevia is one-to-one in terms of recipes, and while the flavor doesn’t taste exactly the same as cane sugar (it has lingering aspartame taste), it’s okay — and it’s natural.

 (I’m not against half-and-half and cream, I simply forgot to buy it and didn’t have time to run back out to the store.)